This content has been automatically translated from Ukrainian.

 "Choose me.
 Pick me.
 Love me."

-Over time, this quote turned into a meme and was often used online as a symbol of a desperate plea for reciprocity.
-However, it’s important to understand that it did not yet mean what is today understood by the term Pick Me Girl.
+Over time, this line turned into a meme and was often used online as a symbol of desperate pleas for reciprocity.
+However, it is important to understand that it did not yet mean what is now associated with the concept of Pick Me Girl.

 How the word changed its meaning

-The expression pick me gained new meaning about ten years later when it began to be actively used by users of English-speaking Twitter.
+The expression pick me gained new meaning about ten years later when it began to be actively used by English-speaking Twitter users.

 In 2016, the hashtag #TweetLikeAPickMe gained widespread attention.
-Users published humorous posts from the perspective of fictional characters who constantly emphasized that they were "not like other girls," "don’t like drama," "understand men better," or "never act like typical women."
+Users posted humorous messages from the perspective of fictional characters who constantly emphasized that they were "not like other girls," "don't like drama," "understand men better," or "never act like typical women."

 It was during this period that the term gradually acquired the meaning that is used today.